Research advances in role of EGFR and PD-1/PD-L1 in clinical diagnosis and treatment of head and neck squamous cell carcinoma

 Abstract

-Head and Neck Squamous Cell Carcinoma (HNSCC) is characterized by high malignancy and poor prognosis.
+Head and neck squamous cell carcinoma (HNSCC) is characterized by high malignancy and poor prognosis.
 The emergence of anti-tumor targeted therapy and immunotherapy has provided new hope for HNSCC patients.
-This article outlines recent advances in the research background, mechanisms of action, and biological functions of the therapeutic targets EGFR (Epidermal Growth Factor Receptor) and PD-1/PD-L1 (Programmed Death-1/Programmed Death-Ligand 1) in HNSCC.
-It particularly focuses on the current clinical status of these two key targets and examines the preclinical rationale and clinical trial results of their corresponding combination strategies.
-Future research could explore personalized treatment regimens for HNSCC patients and identify reliable biomarkers capable of predicting treatment response, with the aim of achieving individualized precision medicine for HNSCC.
+This review summarizes recent advances in the research background, mechanisms of action, and biological functions of the epidermal growth factor receptor (EGFR), a target for targeted therapy, and the programmed death-1/programmed death-ligand 1 (PD-1/PD-L1) axis, a target for immunotherapy, in HNSCC.
+It focuses on the current clinical landscape of these two pivotal targets in HNSCC management and discusses the preclinical rationale and clinical trial outcomes of emerging combination therapeutic strategies.
+Future investigations should aim to explore personalized treatment modalities for HNSCC patients and identify predictive biomarkers of efficacy, with the ultimate goal of achieving individualized precision medicine in the diagnosis and treatment of HNSCC.

 -